The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston get Storrowed.

 On September 1, the city will close several streets and restrict parking to prevent traffic jams.
 For more information, go to Boston.gov/moving.

-If you know someone who will be starting college in Boston this year, be a good friend and keep them from getting Storrowed.
+If you know someone who will be starting college in Boston this year, do a good deed and keep them from getting Storrowed.
 Forward this post to him/her.
 It could save a lot of trouble and expense for everyone.